-Krill oil shows to improve blood lipids profile.
+Krill oil improves the blood lipids profile.
 Supplementing with krill oil decreases LDL levels and increases HDL (16).

-The main benefits of krill oil on cardiovascular health are thought to be due to the omega-3 present.
-However, when we compare it with fish oil, krill oil shows to be more effective at reducing glucose, triglycerides, and LDL levels (16).
+The main benefits of krill oil on cardiovascular health are due to the omega-3.
+However, comapred with fish oil, krill oil is more effective at reducing glucose, triglycerides, and LDL levels (16).

 May Reduce Arthritis and Joint Pain